magik-sword/Computer-Vision/README.md

   * valid: 675 images, 0: 448 images, 1: 227
 * **Instances:**
   * Training: Entire train directory, 70% of images
-  * Testing: Test directory (not used until final evaluation), 10% of images
+  * Testing: Entire test directory (not used until final evaluation), 10% of images
   * Validation: Entire valid directory (used to evaluate models), 20% of images

 #### Preprocessing / Clean Up